nypublicradio/crowdsourcing-client/README.md

 The client relies heavily on components to manage the interface.
 The big idea is that the client can run different survey "types", each of which has a corresponding "manager".
 A survey manager expects a `step` value, a `survey` model and a `submission` model.
 The survey manager decides which UI component to render based on the value of the current step.

 ### `audio-survey-manager`
 The `audio-survey-manager` presents a single survey which expects an audio response.
-Its critical role, beyond showing the correct UI component based on the current step, is to add the URL of the user's processed audio response to the outgoing submission model when the user completes the survey.
+Its critical role, beyond showing the correct UI component based on the current step, is to add the URL of the user's processed audio response to the outgoing submission model when the user completes the survey in its `finish` method.
+The handler will also execute a given `submission`'s save method.

 It also supplies a `next` action to child components, which call it when the user indicates they are ready to move on.
 The child components pass values that the survey manager caches at a key of its own determination; the child components have no direct knowledge of what the the parent component is doing with the provided value.